-Analysis: An application to Miami-Dade County School Board for school concurrency determination has been submitted, but It is still awaiting processing by school board administrators at the time of this review for this hearing.
+Analysis: An application to Miami-Dade County School Board for school concurrency determination has been submitted but, it is still waiting processing by school board administrators at the time of this review for first reading.
 Complete review of this criterion will be provided prior to second reading.